tisan-das/tisan-das.github.io/_posts/2022-12-04-Introduction-to-Kubernetes.md

 ### Annotations:
-This ss used to add metadata to the resource like labels, however unlike labels annotations are not used to idenitify and select resources.
+This is used to add metadata to the resource like labels, however unlike labels annotations are not used to idenitify and select resources.
 ```json
 "metadata": {
     "annotations": {